-There seems to be new products that appear every month bragging about how they will be the key to unlock your own personal fountain of youth.
-Our culture is obsessed with staying youthful and preventing the effects of age, but what if its much simpler (and cheaper) than we originally thought?
+There seem to be new products that appear every month bragging about how they will be the key to unlock your own personal fountain of youth.
+Our culture is obsessed with staying youthful and preventing the effects of age, but what if it's much simpler (and cheaper) than we originally thought?

 Researchers in China found that people who drink more than three cups of tea per day showed five fewer years of wear and tear on their cells than the cells of people who drink less than one cup per day.
 They believe that the antioxidants in tea help to keep DNA strands strong during cell division, which can help fight off diseases like cancer and diabetes.

-- Green teas high concentrations of EGCG (a potent antioxidant) help fight against free radicals.
+- Green tea's high concentrations of EGCG (a potent antioxidant) help fight against free radicals.
 Free radicals are what can damage DNA, and contribute to the risk of cancer and heart disease.

 - EGCG also helps counteract oxidative stress on the brain, which can reduce the risk of neurological disorders that occur with age, such as Alzheimer's.